MicrosoftDocs/fabric-docs/docs/governance/information-protection.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 Information protection in Fabric is based on information protection in Power BI.
-However it is currently less fully supported than it Power BI.
+However it's currently less fully supported than it Power BI.
 This article describes Fabric's information protection [capabilities](#capabilities) and details current support under [considerations and limitations](#considerations-and-limitations).

 ## Capabilities